PS Arthur James Boucot Research Grants

 • Applicants must be Paleontological Society members unless there are extenuating circumstances.

-• Boucot Research Grants support original research by current postdoctoral students, assistant professors (pre-tenure), and other early career paleontologists with a PhD, with the possible exception of an occasional individual deemed to be unusually qualified.
+• Arthur James Boucot Research Grants support original research by current postdoctoral students, assistant professors (pre-tenure), and other early career paleontologists with a PhD, with the possible exception of an occasional individual deemed to be unusually qualified.

 • Paleontologists must be associated with universities, institutes, and academies of science, or equivalent institutions.